Mobile Menu

 Six: I talked in this recent post about how teachers can use Screencastify to create gifs, but why not have students create gifs to show their learning?
 This can be a great way to have students show a step-by-step process, demonstrate cause-effect or compare-contrast thinking, or demonstrate understanding of reading by creating a “flip book” a.k.a. gif of quotes, images, and/or words to represent the reading.

 Seven: Give students a slideshow with 10 random pictures, one on each slide.
-Or, have students write a piece of micro fiction and pair it with 10 images original or found on a site such as Unsplash.
+Or, have students write a piece of micro fiction and pair it with 10 images original or found on a site such as Unsplash or Canva.
 Then, have students write and record a screencast story as they scroll through the slides.
 This reinforces creativity, writing, and speaking skills.
 Plus, they’re really entertaining!

 I hope that this post has given you some new ideas for screencasting in the classroom.
 Drop me a message below letting me know which one you’re most excited about!